coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 > Warning: this section may not work for Windows users!

-Snakemake offers monitoring feature.
-In this case, monitoring means have live insights into a workflow execution progress.
-Monitoring is offer via external tool called `panoptes`.
-It is a simple web page with an API to which Snakemake connects.
-It has to be deployed, but the process is easy.
+Snakemake also offers an option for monitoring the workflow from outside of the current workflow execution using an extra tool called `panoptes`.
+It provides a simple web page with an API to which Snakemake connects.
+For Linux and Mac, `panoptes` can be installed using `pip`:
 ```bash
 pip install panoptes-ui
 ```